HomeBlogs

 Step 6: Engage and Prepare Successors

-Once successors are identified, they must be deliberately prepared for future leadership transitions.
+Once successors are identified, leadership assessment tools must be deployed to deliberately prepare them for future leadership transitions.
 This step emphasizes increasing role readiness through real-world exposure rather than theoretical development alone.

 Effective preparation includes: